spring-jdbc-crud/simplejdbcmapper/README.md

 **@Column**

 Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used along with the other annotations to map a property to a non-default column name.
-The default column name is camel case property name converted to underscore case name (e.g., property 'lastName' maps to column 'last_name' by default).
+The default column name is camel case property name converted to underscore case name (e.g., property 'lastName' maps to column 'last_name' by default). **Primitive java types are not supported**.
+Use corresponding wrapper classes.

 ***@Column***
 This will map the property to a column using the default naming convention of camel case to underscore case.
 For example property 'lastName' will map to column 'last_name' by default.